Fundamental groups of log Calabi-Yau surfaces: Preliminaries

 \section{Preliminaries}

-In this section, we recall some concepts that will be used throughout the article and prove some preliminary results.
 We work over the field $\cc$ of complex numbers.
+A {\it pair} $(X,\Delta)$ is the data of a normal projective variety $X$, and of a formal sum $\Delta$ of irreducible divisors with positive rational coefficients.
+For basic concepts regarding pairs and their singularities in birational geometry we refer the reader to the book~\cite{Kol13}.

-For a group $G$ the {\em rank}, denoted by ${\rm rank}(G)$, is the least number of generators of $G$.
-For a group $G$ and elements $g_1,\dots,g_r\in G$, we write $\langle g_1,\dots,g_r\rangle_n$ for the smallest normal subgroup of $G$ containing the elements $g_1,\dots,g_r$.
+We define the {\it rank} of a finitely generated group $G$ as the least number of generators of $G$.
+We define the {\it torsion-free rank} of an abelian group $A$ as its dimension as a $\zz$-module.
+For a group $G$, and for some elements $g_1,\dots,g_r$ of it, we denote by $\langle g_1,\dots,g_r\rangle_n$ the smallest normal subgroup of $G$ containing the elements $g_1,\dots,g_r$.

-In Subsection~\ref{subsec:ft-cy}, we introduce results regarding Fano and Calabi--Yau pairs.
-Then, in Subsections~\ref{subsec:orb-fun}-\ref{subsec:bc-abel} we prove several results related to orbifold fundamental groups.
-Finally, in Subsection~\ref{subsec-rf} we prove lemmas about residually finite groups.
+In Subsection~\ref{subsec:orb-fun}, we introduce and prove several results related to orbifold fundamental groups; In Subsection~\ref{subsec-rf}, we prove elementary facts about residually finite groups.
+In Subsection~\ref{subsec:ft-cy}, we review useful results regarding the geometry of Fano and Calabi--Yau pairs.